zsvoboda/covid_cz/README.md

 # Czech Republic COVID-19 data
-This project downloads the complete COVID-19 tracking data from the [Czech Ministry of Health site](https://onemocneni-aktualne.mzcr.cz/api/v2/covid-19) and transform it to a simple analytical data model.
+This project downloads the complete COVID-19 tracking data from the [Czech Ministry of Health site](https://onemocneni-aktualne.mzcr.cz/api/v2/covid-19) and transform it to a [GoodData.CN](https://www.gooddata.com/developers/cloud-native?utm_source=mediumcom&utm_medium=referral&utm_campaign=gdcn&utm_content=zd-dbd) semantic data model.

 ![COVID CZ data model](https://raw.githubusercontent.com/zsvoboda/covid_cz/main/img/pdm.png)

-Data are loaded to Postgres database that is part of GoodData.CN Docker image.
-This project contains declarative definitions of GoodData metrics, insights, and dashboards that you can import to your local GoodData.CN Docker container.
+Data are loaded to Postgres database that is part of the GoodData.CN Docker image.
+This project contains declarative definitions of GoodData metrics, insights, and dashboards that you can import to your local GoodData.CN instance running in a local Docker container.

-You'll get this initial COVID-19 dashboard out of the box.
+You'll get this initial COVID-19 dashboard out of the box:

 ![COVID CZ Dashboard](https://raw.githubusercontent.com/zsvoboda/covid_cz/main/img/covid_cz.dashboard.png)

-Then you can visually create your own data visualizations and interactive dashboards.
-You should be able to complete this in less than 15 minutes.
+Then you can create your own data visualizations and interactive dashboards using the visual GoodData.CN analytics tools or APIs.
+You should be able to have everything up and running in less than 15 minutes.

 # Multitenancy
 This project sets up 15 workspaces.
 One of them named `Česká republika (All data)` contains complete Czech Republic data.
-There are additional 14 workspaces (e.g. `Praha` or `Jihomoravský kraj`), one per each Czech county, that contain data for a specific county.
+There are additional 14 workspaces (e.g. `Praha` or `Jihomoravský kraj`), one per each Czech county, that contain data for the county.

 ![Workspaces per CZ county](https://raw.githubusercontent.com/zsvoboda/covid_cz/main/img/covid_cz.lcm.png)